🎓 Lecture Article: Variables in C Programming

 - Must begin with a letter (A–Z, a–z) or an underscore

-- Can include letters, digits, and underscores
+_ - Can include letters, digits, and underscores

 - Cannot use C keywords (

-, etc.) - C is case-sensitive:
+int,float, etc.) - C is case-sensitive:

-are different - Avoid using special characters (e.g.,
+Totalandtotalare different - Avoid using special characters (e.g.,

 ✅ Valid Names: